quietlychris/site/writing/adventures_in_photogrammetry.md

         .transform(&array.slice(s![.., ..]))?;
 ```

-Depending on the hyperparameters, clustering may take anywhere from a few seconds to a few minutes, and scales geometrically with the size of the image.
+Depending on the hyperparameters, clustering may take anywhere from a few seconds to a few minutes, and should scale geometrically with the size of the image.
 The returned value is a vector of assigned clusters, with a total length equal to the number of rows in the original array.
 We'll iterate of this list, and depending on the cluster value, write one of several pixel options to the <code>[x, y]</code> position of that pixel.
 Critically, each time that we get a tarp pixel (assigned the second-largest cluster), we'll add to a running count and color it `RED`.

 ```rust
     let mut count = 0;